thoughtbot/Runes/README.md

 ## What's included? ##

-Importing Runes introduces 3 new operators:
+Importing Runes introduces 3 new operators and one global function:

 - `<^>` (pronounced "map")
 - `<*>` (pronounced "apply")
 - `>>-` (pronounced "flatMap")
+- `pure` (pronounced "pure")

 We also include default implementations for Optional with the following type signatures: